yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

       target domain for a given connection; this information leak will be plugged by use of TLS Encrypted Client Hello.

-In order to prevent the attacks described in {{ALPACA}}, a server who does not recognize the presented server name SHOULD NOT continue the handshake and instead fail with a fatal-level `unrecognized_name(112)` alert.
+In order to prevent the attacks described in {{ALPACA}}, a server that does not recognize the presented server name SHOULD NOT continue the handshake and instead fail with a fatal-level `unrecognized_name(112)` alert.
 Note that this recommendation updates Section 3 of {{!RFC6066}}: "If the server understood the